Woltvint/uu-secret-manager/README.md

 ## Security Notes

 - The secrets file remains encrypted on disk at all times
-- The secrets file is stored at the repository root as `repo-secret-manager.json`
+- The secrets file is stored at the repository root as `repo-secret-manager.vault`
-- The vault password is prompted each time the tool runs
+- The vault password is prompted each time the tool runs (input is hidden for security)
-- Add `repo-secret-manager.json` to `.gitignore` if you don't want to commit it (though it's encrypted)
+- Add `repo-secret-manager.vault` to `.gitignore` if you don't want to commit it (though it's encrypted)
 - Use the pre-commit hook to prevent accidentally committing unencrypted secrets

 ## Example Workflow